Phylogenetic latent space models for network data: Phylogenetic Latent Space Models

-Model \eqref{eq:lik}--\eqref{eq:priortree_multi} not only achieves flexibility in modeling multiple network measurements, but also benefits from these $M$ measurements to gain efficiency in inference~on~the~shared tree $\Upsilon$.
-This property is formalized in Theorem~\ref{thm:consist} which states consistency for the posterior distribution on $(\sigma^2,\Upsilon)$ as $M \rightarrow \infty$.
+Model \eqref{eq:lik}--\eqref{eq:priortree_multi} not only achieves flexibility in modeling multiple networks, but also benefits from these $M$ measurements to gain efficiency in inference~on~the~shared tree $\Upsilon$.
+This property is formalized in Theorem~\ref{thm:consist}, which states consistency for the posterior on $(\sigma^2,\Upsilon)$ as $M \rightarrow \infty$.